 Once we have received all of the above information, Dr. George will then review it and decide whether or not to accept you into his practice.
 This process can take anywhere from two to four weeks or longer depending on how many providers you have seen.
 Many of those clinics delay providing your medical records to our office and that delays our review process.
 They choose to prevent you from getting care that they can’t control or don’t approve of.
-Some of those offices will go so far as to threaten you with the loss of care at their clinic if you have your records sent to our office, basically holding you hostage to their whims.
+Some of those offices will go so far as to threaten you with the loss of care at their clinic if you have your records sent to our office, basically holding you hostage to their whims and discriminatory medical care.

 If you have been told by your past doctors that you can not use medical marijuana and prescription pain medications together because it is “illegal“, please realize that you have been lied to.
 There is NO federal or state law that prohibits any practitioner from prescribing controlled pain medications (opiates) to a patient currently enrolled in the Oregon Medical Marijuana Program.
 Most practitioners refuse to do so due to their own personal prejudices and some clinics have established policies that prevent practitioners from prescribing due to their irrational and unjustified fear of losing federal funding.
 Remember the money is more important to them than your healthcare.
 No federally funded clinic in the United States has ever lost its’ funding due to that ridiculous excuse.
 Many larger specialty care clinics allow marijuana use, some are even recommending it per their state guidelines.